Other’s Preceptions - Are You a Threat?

-Last week we looked at how other’s perception of our actions is often more important that our intentions.
+Often others’ perceptions of our actions are often more important that our intentions.
 One of the questions to ask yourself is: “Does this person see me or my actions as a threat?”

-Years ago I was a young manager at a large non-profit organization.
-About two years into my job I started noticing an unusual amount of resistance from one of the vice presidents.
-It got to the point where it seemed any decision I made would result in him expending a great amount of effort to get overturned.
+Years ago, I was a young manager at a large, non-profit organization.
+About two years into my job, I started noticing an unusual amount of resistance from one of the vice presidents.
+It got to the point where it seemed as if any decision I made would result in his expending a great amount of effort to get it overturned.
 It got to the point where it almost seemed silly.
 I couldn’t figure out what was going on.

 So if you had realised sooner how he perceived you, what would you have done differently?